 We might even leave a glass of sherry and a mince pie in front of the fire for Santa and a carrot for Rudolph.
 In the morning there will be talcum powder footprints to show that he paid us a visit in the dead of night.

 We pull the crackers, wear the silly paper crowns and tell the corny jokes.
-For dessert there’s always a boozy Christmas pudding with some lucky sixpences inside, that we attempt to flame with brandy if we remember to buy some, although everyone secretly prefers Nigella’s pomegranate pavlova.
+For dessert there’s always a boozy Christmas pudding with some lucky sixpences inside.
+We attempt to flame it with brandy if we remember to buy some, although everyone secretly prefers Nigella’s pomegranate pavlova.

-After lunch it’s time to relax and open the presents and indulge in the Christmas tradition of telling each other how completely spoiled our children are and how we definitely won’t buy them as much next year.
+After lunch it’s time to relax and open the presents.
+Then we indulge in the Christmas tradition of telling each other how we completely spoiled our children and how we definitely won’t buy them as much next year.

 Then there’s time to doze with a sloe gin and a mince pie before the Queen’s speech – hopefully it’ll have been a good year for the royal family.
 We might venture out for some fresh air on The Downs near our house but that can probably wait until Boxing Day.